Michael-Jablonski/Michael-Jablonski/README.md

 - 👋 Hi, I’m Michael Jablonski
 - 👀 I’m interested in the design, coding, and testing of software of the highest possible quality.
 - 🌱 I’m currently learning Python, using PyCharm.
-- 💞️ I’m looking to collaborate on anything I have the skills for, on projects I think would be fun, working with nice people.
+- 💞️ I’m looking to collaborate on anything I have the skills for, on projects I think would be interesting, working with nice people.
 - 📫 How to reach me?
 Send me and email:  nrsys@hey.com.

 <!---